CyberBotX/in_xsf/README.txt

                        lots of help from fincs.
-                     - Changed Sinc interpolation window to Nuttall 3-term on suggestion from kode54.
+                     - Changed Sinc interpolation window to Nuttall 3-term on suggestion from kode54. v1.11 - 2014-10-27 - Utilize the PLAYER blocks in the SDAT if they exist.
+                     - Sinc modification from kode54, only the sinc pulse should scale, not the window.

 This is a Winamp plugin to play NCSF files.
 NCSF is a PSF-style music format that uses SDAT files from Nintendo DS ROMs as it's "program".